Sebastian-Fitzner/grunt-data-separator/README.md

 		icons: {
 			options: {
 				pattern: {
-					match: /data/, // The RegExp to match values with
+					matchValue: /data/, // The RegExp to match values with
+					matchRule: false, // The RegExp to match values with
 					matchParent: true // Rules (eg. in @media blocks) include their parent node.
 				},
 				output: 'tmp/styles.icons.css'